-Presentation for:

-Executive Compensation Webinar Series June 14, 2018

-Presentation by:

-Anthony J. Eppert AnthonyEppert@HuntonAK.com 713.220.4276
+Presentation for: Executive Compensation Webinar Series July 13, 2023 Presentation by: Anthony J. Eppert AnthonyEppert@HuntonAK.com

-- Technical issues - If you are having difficulty viewing this presentation, please call Cisco WebEx Tech Support toll free at 866.229.3239 - Questions during this presentation - We encourage questions (even though your audio lines are muted) - To submit a question, simply type the question in the blank field on the right-hand side of the menu bar and press return - If time permits, your questions will be answered at the end of this presentation.
-And if there is insufficient time, the speaker will respond to you via e-mail shortly after this presentation
+- Questions during this presentation - We encourage questions (even though your audio lines are muted) - To submit a question, simply type the question in the blank field on the right-hand side of the menu bar and press return - If time permits, your questions will be answered at the end of this presentation.
+And if there is insufficient time, the speaker will respond to you via e-mail after this presentation

-- Recording - This presentation is being recorded for internal purposes only - Continuing education credits - A purpose of the webinar series is to provide FREE CE credits - To that end, each presentation is intended to provide 1 credit hour in the following areas: - CLE: 1 credit hour (CA, FL, GA, NC, NY, TX and VA) - CPE: 1 credit hour (Texas) - HRCI: This activity has been approved for 1 (HR (General)) recertification credit hours toward California, GPHR, PHRi, SPHRi, PHR, and SPHR recertification through the HR Certification Institute - SHRM: This program is valid for 1 PDC for the SHRM-CPSM or SHRM-SCPSM - If you have any questions relating to CE credits, please direct them to Anthony Eppert at AnthonyEppert@AndrewsKurth.com or 713.220.4276 - Disclaimer - This presentation is intended for informational and educational purposes only, and cannot be relied upon as legal advice - Any assumptions used in this presentation are for illustrative purposes only - No attorney-client relationship is created due to your attending this presentation or due to your receipt of program materials
+- Recording - This presentation is being recorded for internal purposes only - Continuing education credits - A purpose of the webinar series is to provide FREE CE credits - To that end, each presentation is intended to provide 1 credit hour in the following areas: - CLE: 1 credit hour (CA, FL, GA, NC, NY, TX and VA) - CPE: 1 credit hour (Texas) - HRCI: This activity has been approved for 1 (HR (General)) recertification credit hours toward California, GPHR, PHRi, SPHRI, PHR, and SPHR recertification through the HR Certification Institute - > SHRM: This program is valid for 1 PDC for the SHRM-CPSM or SHRM-SCPSM - If you have any questions relating to CE credits, please direct them to Anthony Eppert at AnthonyEppert@HuntonAK.com or 713.220.4276 - Disclaimer - This presentation is intended for informational and educational purposes only, and cannot be relied upon as legal advice - Any assumptions used in this presentation are for illustrative purposes only - No attorney-client relationship is created due to your attending this presentation or due to your receipt of program materials